-Now that you know what thought leadership is and why it should matter to your organization, how can you start advocating it in your content?
+Now that you know what thought leadership is and why it should matter to your organization, how can your content help position you as a thought leader?

-There is no one-size-fits-all approach to implementing a thought leadership strategy; many elements will depend on the stature and makeup of your business.
+There is no one-size-fits-all approach to implementing a thought leadership strategy.
+Many elements depend on the stature and makeup of your business.

-As a general guide, though, there are several core steps that should be followed, regardless of your company’s size.
+As a general guide, here are six core steps to follow, regardless of your company’s size and reputation.

 Step 1: Define Your Goals

-For example, if your goal is to raise awareness of your brand (and the solutions it’s offering), then a thought leadership piece about, say, accessibility issues facing consumers in your industry can help you get people’s attention.
+If your goal is to raise awareness of your brand—and the solutions it offers—then a thought leadership piece about accessibility issues facing consumers in your industry, for example, can help you get people’s attention.

 Defining Your Audience